Skip to Main Content

 Houses of Study

-Ministerial Formation serves to form Christian leaders through worship, service, vocational discernment, and community.
-Ministerial formation occurs through a variety of contexts at Duke Divinity School, including coursework, field education, spiritual formation, houses of study, and denominational associations.
-In addition, Ministerial Formation provides opportunities for students to engage in vocational discernment and formation, hear from and develop relationships with experienced ministers, strengthen leadership capacities, engage in reflective practices, and gain practical knowledge to aid in the transition from academic life to lay or ordained ministry in the church and the wider world.
+Vocational Formation serves to form Christian leaders through worship, service, vocational discernment, and community.
+Vocational formation occurs through a variety of contexts at Duke Divinity School, including coursework, field education, spiritual formation, houses of study, and denominational associations.
+In addition, Vocational Formation provides opportunities for students to engage in vocational discernment and formation, hear from and develop relationships with experienced ministers, strengthen leadership capacities, engage in reflective practices, and gain practical knowledge to aid in the transition from academic life to lay or ordained ministry in the church and the wider world.

 Denominationally specific academic and vocational formation for students is offered through Houses of Study.
 Duke Divinity School offers the full array of courses required for elder’s and deacon’s orders in the United Methodist Church.
 It also offers courses in the history and polity of other denominations substantially represented in the student population, usually on a two-year cycle.